What Robin Wall Kimmerer's line means on an ordinary Tuesday.

 Kimmerer's line, again: “All flourishing is mutual.”
 The line has been at the center of our work for long enough that it no longer surprises us.
 That is why it needs an essay of its own, and an ordinary Tuesday's worth of practice, and a reminder that the claim is not decorative.

-The question is not whether flourishing is mutual.
-The question is whether your week is.
+Mutual flourishing is real.
+The question is whether a given week reflects it.

 For the longer definitional companion to this essay, see Wellness, Well-Being, and Happiness.
 For the map of territory this essay points across, see the Soul Syndicate Wellness Ecology.